DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 I found it difficult to work up the initiative to do things*

 I just couldn't seem to get going

-Here, DASS’ anxiety scale examines four different factors: that of autonomic arousal, skeletal musculature effects, situational anxiety and the subjective experience of anxious affects.
+Here, the DASS anxiety scale examines four different factors: autonomic arousal, skeletal musculature effects, situational anxiety and the subjective experience of anxious affects.

 Autonomic Arousal Subscale

 These questions all relate to the direct physiological symptoms of heightened autonomic arousal.
 This is primarily related to activation of the fight-or-flight systems controlled by the limbic brain, including the amygdala, the hypothalamic-pituitary-adrenal (HPA) axis, and the bed nucleus of the stria terminalis (BNST).
 The BNST maintains more consistent activation and thus may relate more to generalized anxiety, while amygdala activation tends to be fast and is more related to panic disorders and phobia.

 Activation of the limbic brain increases certain hormones which result in noticeable physical effects.
 While occasional activation of this system is natural, when this activation becomes chronic and inappropriate (for example being afraid of something that’s benign), then it veers toward an anxiety disorder that can be improved through treatment.

 I was aware of the action of my heart in the absence of physical exertion (e.g. sense of heart rate increase, heart missing a beat)*